 CGM Proves a Vital Tool in Healthy Pregnancy

-While we hear a lot about the complications of Type 1 diabetes in daily life, we arguably hear, read and talk less about the risks posed by T1D to those in specific life states.
+While we hear a lot about the complications of type 1 diabetes in daily life, we arguably hear, read and talk less about the risks posed by type 1 diabetes (T1D) to those in specific life states.
 Consider pregnancy.
 It’s hard enough to manage one’s own body, so imagine for a moment the physical strain of building another life while also battling T1D.
-And what about the myriad risks faced by newborns of Type 1 moms?
+And what about the myriad risks faced by newborns of type 1 moms?

-The results of a recent international study showed that using a CGM system, as opposed to just a BGM, during pregnancy significantly benefited both mothers with Type 1 diabetes and their newborns after birth.
+The results of a recent international study showed that using a continuous glucose monitor (CGM) system, as opposed to just a blood glucose meter (BGM), during pregnancy significantly benefited both mothers with type 1 diabetes and their newborns after birth.

-The study aimed to keep blood sugars in the range of 3.5-7.8 mmol/L63-140 mg/dl — a tall order at any time, really, let alone during pregnancy.
-Expecting moms wearing a CGM spent an extra 100 minutes a day in the target BGL range.
+The study aimed to keep blood sugars in the range of 3.5-7.8 mmol/L63-140 mg/dl—a tall order at any time, really, let alone during pregnancy.
+Expecting moms wearing a CGM spent an extra 100 minutes a day in the target blood glucose level (BGL) range.
 They also spent 72 fewer minutes a day over 7.8 mmol/L140 mg/dl.
-Blood sugar spikes are unhealthy for a baby in utero, and the study showed that GCM monitoring allowed the wearers catch and correct highs much more quickly.
+Blood sugar spikes are unhealthy for a baby in utero, and the study showed that CGM monitoring allowed the wearers catch and correct highs much more quickly.

 A relatively minor 0.2 percent A1C reduction was reported between CGM users and BGM-only users.
 It should be noted that the study was limited to T1D patients with A1Cs well under control and less than 7 percent to start with.